Civil defense siren: Israel

 Israel has more than 3,100 warning sirens.
-Most of the sirens in urban areas are German-made HLS sirens, models F71 and ECN3000.
-All the other sirens are HPSS32 models made by Acoustic Technologies (ATI).
+Most of the sirens in urban areas are German-made HLS sirens, models F71, 273 and ECN3000.
+All the other sirens are HPSS32 models made by Acoustic Technologies (ATI) and the Federal Signal Modulator 6048.
 During the early 2010s, mechanical sirens were gradually phased out and replaced by electronic ones, although the mechanical ones were generally left standing.
 The air-raid sirens are called אזעקה az'aka, 'alarm', and consist of a continuous ascending and descending tone.
 The all clear signal, called צפירת הרגעה tzfirat harga'a, is a constant single-pitch sound.
 In recent conflicts, use of the all clear signal has been discontinued, as it was seen as causing unnecessary confusion and alarm.
 In certain regions in the south of Israel, which regularly undergo rocket attacks from Gaza, a specialized system called Red Color is used.

 There is an earthquake warning system in Israel, which uses the sirens, called Trua (תרועה).